We offer a range of free events including speakers, workshops, makerspaces, and digital programs to promote learning and reading in Merri-bek.

-Book chat is held at the Coburg and Glenroy Libraries.
-Information about dates and times can be found on our Merri-bek Libraries Eventbrite page.
+Book chat is held at the Coburg Library on the second Wednesday of the month at 11am.
+More information about dates and times can be found on our Merri-bek Libraries Eventbrite page.

 If you are interested in attending, contact us using the details on our visit or contact us at the library page.

 Book groups are a great way for readers to share their love of reading with others.
 They offer great opportunities to meet new people and have interesting discussions in a relaxed social environment.